medusa-project/medusa-collection-registry/INSTALL.md

 RabbitMQ is used for AMQP messaging and should either be installed locally or a remote server configured.
 ClamAV is used for virus scanning.
 VIPS is used for image processing (and any subdependencies you want to install).
 In development PhantomJS is needed for some tests.
 Postgresql is used as the database and postgres specific functionality is used (plpgsql language triggers, etc.), so it would be work to port to a different database.
+LevelDB is used in the process to check if directory syncs have happened correctly.

 Solr and FITS are also used, but for development purposes the Solr installed by sunspot should suffice, and FITS is installed by a git submodule.